 OHFA will review the financial capacity of the developer and co-developer (if applicable), and each parent member of the General Partner/Managing Member associated with a submitted application.
-OHFA requires the most recently-available three years of audited financial statements for such organizations associated with a proposed project and a real estate owned (REO) schedule for all existing projects for which the lead developer and co-developer (if applicable) maintain an ownership interest.
+OHFA requires an executed Financial Capacity form and a real estate owned (REO) schedule for all existing projects for which the lead developer and co-developer (if applicable) maintain an ownership interest.
 OHFA will review the following three metrics: